 Beef, Pork, Chicken and Seafood curries are equally popular I'd say.

-Even though today’s recipe uses beef, you can always replace it with any meat you’d like.
-If you want to make it vegetarian you can change the beef stock to vegetable stock and omit the meat and make substitutions such as using coconut oil instead of beef fat etc. I'll be working on a vegetarian summer curry in the near future!
+Even though today's recipe uses beef, you can always replace it with any meat you'd like.
+If you want to make it vegetarian you can omit the meat and make substitutions such as using coconut oil instead of beef fat etc. I'll be working on a vegetarian summer curry in the near future!

-This recipe makes about 6 portions and I always recommend to make a big batch so that you can store the leftovers in your freezer for some other time!
-There are recipes that use curry leftovers such as Japanese Curry Pan and the ultimate dish, Katsu Curry.
+This recipe makes about 4-5 portions and I always recommend to make a big batch so that you can store the leftovers in your freezer for some other time!
+You can use leftovers to make things like curry pan (bread filled with curry) or katsu curry.

 There are even some crazy ones like Calpis (a strange milky soda you can buy in Japan) and matcha powder!
 The possibilities are endless.

 Day 2 Curry is better?
 (Myth?)